-The next morning, however, I was stirred out of my slumber by an energetic K’alax.
+The next morning, however, I was stirred out of my slumber by an energetic Kaellax.

 “Wake up, Sepher!” she grumbled.
 “We’ve got work to do.”

 “What do you mean?”
 I asked as I tried to recollect where I was and what had happened the day before.
-The memories of my Uncle’s kidnapping swirled into existence and piled up on top of my confusion.
-I nearly cried, but choked it back in fear of looking weak.
+The memories of my uncle’s kidnapping swirled into existence and piled up on top of my confusion.
+I nearly cried, but held it back in fear of looking weak.